 Example: ipads site:www.edtechtips.org

 4. Search and find specific terms

 If you want to find each instance of a word or phrase on one webpage or in an online article, this will search and highlight each instance.
 Once you are on the page you wish to search through, hit Control-F. At the bottom of your screen a search field will appear.
 Type in your search terms.
 Choose from the options of Next, Previous, and Highlight all.
 You can also click if you want it to match the case (capital letters)

 If you want to find the pages that link to a specific URL, then use the query link: This can be used to refer to a main page or to a subpage.
 Not all links to a URL are listed.

 Example: link: www.edtechtips.org

 Type in a zip code or an area code and Google will tell you the place.
 With the zip code a small map listing the town or city will appear.
 With the area code, a Wikipedia article with a snippet telling the location will appear.

 Use this feature with a regular search to narrow down your search criteria.
 Want to find a rental cars in your zip code, type rental cars and the zip.
-This is useful for finding local businesses such as restaurants or gas stations.
+This is useful for finding local businesses such as restaurants or gas stations, but is important that these businesses get an online presence with ServerMania: Choosing a Small Business Server.
 Google will also give you a map.

 Example: rental cars 93612